gbif/hp-idigbio/en/faq.md

 Natural history collections preserve specimens that document life on Earth across time and geography.
 These collections support research in fields such as ecology, evolution, genomics, climate science, agriculture, and public health.

 ## Does iDigBio provide training or support?
-Yes. iDigBio offers workshops, webinars, documentation, and community resources to help institutions digitize collections and manage biodiversity data effectively.
+Yes! iDigBio offers workshops, webinars, courses, and connections to community resources to help institutions digitize collections and manage biodiversity data effectively.
+Some examples or places to get training are: [iDigBio's Digitization Academy](https://digitizationacademy.org/), [iDigBio's Events Hub](https://events.zoom.us/eo/AvSszxsM4niEVPAGEQkDTnV8NXazTnv3fd7lQIpuwIRLyRGrkId-~AggLXsr32QYFjq8BlYLZ5I06Dg), and [GBIF's Training and Learning Center](https://www.gbif.org/training).

 ## Are there educational materials available?
-Yes. iDigBio provides training materials, guides, and learning resources related to biodiversity data, digitization workflows, and informatics tools.
+Yes! iDigBio has collected training materials, guides, and learning resources related to biodiversity data, digitization workflows, and informatics tools.
+You may explore these through our [Digitization Knowledgebase](https://digitizationknowledge.org/).

 # Technical Questions